-I’m most proud of my wife for carrying and delivering our son.
+I’m most proud of my wife for carrying and delivering our two children.
 We tried for several years to no avail.
 But she got through it and succeeded in delivering the best thing that has every happened to us.

 I’m very proud of our boy for learning and figuring things out on his own.
 As a new parent, it pains me to seem him sad and frustrated.
 All I want to do is help him with everything.
 I’ve learned not to rush over, but to let them learn to be ok with struggles.
 When they figures things out, his face lights up and so does my heart.

 Finally, I'm proud of keeping my promise in 2009 of writing three articles a week on Financial Samurai for 13+ straight years.
 There were so many times when I was dead tired from work or exhausted from being a stay at home dad, but I forged on through.

 If you want to create something good, I firmly believe you need the grit to stay consistent.
 If you never quit, it's very hard to fail!

 My Relationship With Money

 I grew up in a very frugal household where my dad admonished me for ordering anything other than water with a slice of lemon.
 He also drove a paint-less, 14-year-old 1976 Datsun when I was in middle school, which embarrassed the heck out of me.
 But my parent's frugality laid the foundation for my frugality once I started making my own money.

 One of my most important mantras early on was: If the amount of money I saved each month didn't hurt, I wasn't saving enough.
 Here's a post on how much you should save by age if you want to achieve financial independence.